orangeduck/Cello-Website/pages/learn-queries-and-pitfalls.md

 The [Cello Garbage Collector](/learn/garbage-collection) will collect any objects which it cannot reach.
-An object is reachable if there are any local variables on the stack pointing to it _or_ if it is pointer to from any other reachable Cello object.
+An object is reachable if there are any local variables on the stack pointing to it _or_ if it is pointed to from any other reachable Cello object.

 This means objects stored in global variables, or in C structures which are not Cello objects, _aren't_ reachable by the Garbage Collector and so will be deleted almost immediately after construction.

-You can block objects from being deleted by the Garbage Collector by allocating them with the function `new_root`.
-If you do this just remember to manually delete them with `del` once you are done.
+You can stop unreachable objects from being deleted by the Garbage Collector by allocating them with the function `new_root`.
+If you do this just remember to manually delete them with `del_root` once you are done.

 ## Modifying Collections during Iteration <a name="modifying-collections-during-iteration"></a>